johnnyrayalt/doctor-doctor-gimme-the-news/README.md

 # Doctor API Search

+To run this app, you will need an API key from https://developer.betterdoctor.com/
+* Click 'Sign Up' to register
+* Upon completion you should recieve a key

 `$ git clone https://github.com/johnnyrayalt/doctor-doctor-gimme-the-news.git`

+`$ cd doctor-doctor-gimme-the-news`

+`$ touch .env`

+In the newly created .env file, copy and paste `exports.apiKey=[YOUR API KEY]` and save

 `$ npm install`

 `$ npm run start`

 | Description | Input | Output |
 |-------------|-------|--------|